kaminiwalunj/OpenAIWorkshop/scenarios/Intro.md

    ![](media/zoom-feature.png)

-## Login to Azure Portal
+## Let's Get Started with Azure Portal

-1. In the LabVM, click on the Azure portal shortcut of the Microsoft Edge browser from the desktop.
+1. In the LabVM, click on the **Azure Portal** shortcut of the Microsoft Edge browser from the desktop.

    ![](media/img-3.png "Lab Environment")

-1. In the Welcome to Microsoft Edge page, select **Start without your data**, and on the help for importing Google browsing data page select **Continue without this data** button and proceed to select **Confirm and start browsing** on the next page.

 1. On the **Sign in to Microsoft Azure** tab, you will see a login screen.
 Enter the following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>